ballab1/container_build_framework/docs/Installation.md

 build/container_build_framework/bin/setupContainerFramework
 ```

 Installing the framework, will setup a `action_folder` folder in the build folder.
 This contains subfolders for each of the action categories performed.
-It also sets up symlinks in the action folders to scripts maintained in the **action.templates** folder of the container build framework.
+It also sets up symlinks in the action folders to 'canned scripts' maintained in the **action.templates** folder of the container build framework.
 These scripts perform the most common tasks.

-The Dockerfile copies these action folders and the framework folder to the **/tmp** folder of the container being built.
+When building the container, the Dockerfile copies these action folders and the framework folder to the **/tmp** folder of the container being built.
 The last command in the Dockerfile deletes the contents of the **/tmp** folder.
 The result is that none of the framework, or any of the action folders reside in the final container.

 ![build folder contents](./build_folder_contents.png)